 Conductor Albert Pinsonneault (PEN-son-oh) is Artistic Director of the Madison Choral Project, Madison's professional chamber choir.
-Dr. Pinsonneault is also Associate Director of Choral Organizations at the Bienen School of Music at Northwestern University, where he directs the University Singers and teaches graduate choral literature.
+Dr. Pinsonneault is also Associate Director of Choral Organizations at the Bienen School of Music at Northwestern University, where he directs the University Singers and teaches graduate choral literature sequence.
 Additionally, he serves as Artistic Director of the Madison Chamber Choir, and was formerly Assistant Conductor of the Madison Symphony Chorus and Associate Professor of Music and Director of Choral Activities at Edgewood College.

 A native of St. Paul, Minnesota, he attended St. Olaf College and the University of Minnesota before completing his doctoral study at the College-Conservatory of Music (CCM) of the University of Cincinnati.
 His conducting teachers include Anton Armstrong, Dale Warland, Earl Rivers, Kathy Saltzman Romey, Richard Sparks, and Richard Westenburg.